How to save money on art materials - whether you want to sell art or simply save money on art supplies, here are 7 tips to help you spend less on art.

-You need to save money on your art materials.
+You need to save money on art supplies.

 As much as we make art for love, we have to be practical at some point and factor in the cost of our materials; after all, this will affect the price we charge when we go on to sell our work, or at least, have an effect on the amount of work we are able to produce.

 We all know the feeling of spending too much on the things we love, such as art.

 What can you do to cut the costs down a bit?

 Over the years, I’ve furnished my entire life via eBay.

 That includes an entire ceramics studio, back when I believed I was meant to be a serious studio ceramicist.

 Actually, that never worked out for me, and I ended up having to sell the entire contents of my ceramics studio on eBay* for £100.
 Yes, £100.